Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Open Problems and Research Directions

 \paragraph{Related Work:}

-Some recent works (e.g., \cite{mendes2023evolving} in NLP) have explored continual RLHF, where a model keeps improving with incoming feedback.
+Some recent works have explored continual RLHF, where a model keeps improving with incoming feedback.
 Many focus on avoiding forgetting by using techniques like Elastic Weight Consolidation or memory replay of old data.